 By: Charlotte Doane

 What makes a word “troublesome”?
 Don’t get us wrong—the French words that we call “troublesome” or “tricky” on the English team at Cartier et Lelarge are difficult precisely because of what makes them great.
-Troublesome words often have multiple meanings or connotations and can work in a variety of different situations, taking on a slightly different nuance each time.
-They are also used frequently in French, meaning that they come up often in translation.
-Many of them have an equivalent in English that looks and feels similar but does not possess the same colour, flexibility or even meaning.
-Language professionals refer to these terms as faux-amis, or false friends.
-But despite all these troubles, translators always find a way!
-Today, we delve into the French word réflexion and some of the ways we might translate it (shown in italics).
+Troublesome words are highly useful multitaskers, so they come up often in translation.
+But no matter the trouble, translators always find a way!
+Today, we delve into the French word rayonnement (and its relative, rayonner) and some of the ways we might translate it.

-*These examples are paraphrased from cases in Cartier et Lelarge’s records in which the French original text (or, in some cases, the French translation) used the term réflexion.
+*All terms in italic are taken from cases in Cartier et Lelarge’s records in which the French original text (or, in some cases, the French translation) used the term rayonnement or rayonner.